eficode-academy/kubernetes-katas/ingress-traefik/https-letsencrypt-HTTP-Challenge/README.md

 * the `acme.json` file will be stored in a `persistent storage volume` - using a PVC
 * the `dashboard-users.htpasswd` file will be setup as a `secret`

-Trafik is deployed in the `kube-system` namespace.
+Traefik is deployed in the `kube-system` namespace.
 Therefore, it is important to note, that **all these three items should be created in the `kube-system` namespace**, so the Traefik deployment is able to access these objects.

 We need to modify the `traefik-deployment.yaml` file, and add the components listed above before we set it up.
 These (updated) files are part of this directory.
 For brevity, only relevant sections are copied below.